osabnis/osabnis.github.io/index.md

   vehicle servicing and repair.

 **SigTuple Technologies, India** - _Data Science Team_
-* At SigTuple as an intern, I developed a Deep Learning pipeline to diagnose Tuberculosis on SigTuple’s AI100 and AI101 diagnostic machines - the goal is to reduce the diagnostic time by almost 90% and improve the accuracy of TB Sputum Smear Test by over 50%.
+* At <a href="https://sigtuple.com/" target="_blank">SigTuple</a> as an intern, I developed a Deep Learning pipeline to diagnose Tuberculosis on SigTuple’s AI100 and AI101 diagnostic machines - the goal is to reduce the diagnostic time by almost 90% and improve the accuracy of TB Sputum Smear Test by over 50%.
 * I also deployed a pipeline based on the Yolo architecture, which was able to grade FOVs for tuberculosis with an exact match in 161 FOV out of 185 taken from over 15 patients to the ground-truth established by a certified pathologist.
 The pipeline